DBS Multiplier Account Review — Is the DBS Savings Account Really That Good?

 - Spend on credit cards + at least 3 GIRO bill payments (1.85% p.a. and up)

-The main difference between the two accounts is that UOB One does not require salary crediting, making it a very good banking option for those who are freelancing, retired and so on.
+The main difference between the two accounts is that UOB One does not require income crediting, making it a very good banking option for those who are freelancing, retired, etc and don’t have any dividends to credit either.

 However, spending $500 on UOB credit cards is a must, otherwise you’re disqualified from the bonus interest.
 If you’re not totally sure if you’ll be spending that much on credit cards every month, the DBS Multiplier is a better option.